Akihiro Takada

-Akihiro Takada (高田 明浩, Takada Akihiro) is a Japanese professional shogi player ranked 4-dan.
+Akihiro Takada (高田 明浩, Takada Akihiro) is a Japanese professional shogi player ranked 5-dan.

-Early life
+Early life and apprenticeship

 Takada was born in Kakamigahara, Gifu, Japan on June 20, 2002.
 He learned how to play shogi when he was third-grade elementary school student.

-Shogi

-Apprentice professional

 Takada entered the Japan Shogi Association's apprentice school in September 2014 as a student of shogi professional Nobuo Mori.
 Takada was promoted to the rank of apprentice professional 3-dan in April 2020 and obtained full professional status and the rank of 4-dan after tying for first place in the 68th 3-dan League (October 2020 – March 2021) with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 The promotion history for Takada is as follows.